sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

             J. Algebra 163, pp. 675--691, 1994.

 ..
 [KM1997] Sandi Klavžar and Uroš Milutinović. *Graphs S(n,k) and a variant of
-            the Tower of Hano\"i problem*, Czechoslovak Mathematical Journal, 47:95-104, 1997.
+            the Tower of Hanoi problem*, Czechoslovak Mathematical Journal, 47:95-104, 1997.
             :doi:`10.1023/A:1022444205860`